dungeon-slayer/dungeon-slayer.github.io/public/README.md

 * https://old.reddit.com/r/incremental_games

-GitHub issues are the primary way for communicating about specific proposed changes to this project.
+GitHub issues are the primary method of contact for bug reports or feature requests to this project.